erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 Its architecture is the same as that of the first loop, the only thing that changes are the stimuli we include.

-8. Goodbye screen

-Once our participants have gone through all the selected rows of our loop (e.g., all, a section, depending on what we specify), we want to show them a goodbye screen to thank them for their time and inform them the experiment is over.
-We do this with a canvas plugin.

 Note that participants will only see the loop group1 or group2 depending on what we select in the counterbalance form.
 Those in group1 will skip the group2 loop, and the inverse.
 However, the trial sequence in group1 and group2 loops is identical: Unless you want to make any difference in trials per counterbalancing group, you may want to copy and paste the sequence of one group to the other.

+8. Goodbye screen

+Once our participants have gone through all the selected rows of our loop (e.g., all of them, or a section, depending on what we specify), we want to show them a goodbye screen to thank them for their time and inform them that the experiment is over.
+We do this with a canvas plugin.

 Happy coding!